-(By the way, there are also methods for recording your assets that are intangible, too.
-These items have value that can’t necessarily be seen, such as secret recipes or business plans.
-Think of these items as intellectual property that can contribute towards your wealth, which, if stolen, could give others some sort of advantage).
+Intangible assets exist, too.
+These items present value that can’t necessarily be seen, such as secret recipes or business plans.
+Think of these items as intellectual property that can contribute towards your wealth, which, if stolen, could give others some sort of advantage.

 In the case of your unlikely and untimely death, you’ll want to list out your assets, “with a detailed description of each item and its fair market value.”
 This includes listing intangible assets as well as your valuables and collections that are special to you, such as comic books, heirlooms, and so on.